Premature labour is labour that happens before the 37th week of pregnancy. About 8 out of 100 babies will be born prematurely.

 What are the risks to my baby of being born early?

 Babies born before full term (before 37 weeks) are vulnerable to problems associated with being born premature.
 The earlier in the pregnancy a baby is born, the more vulnerable they are.

-It's possible for a baby to survive if born at around 24 weeks of pregnancy.
+It's possible for a baby to survive if born around 24 weeks of pregnancy onwards.